ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 * Portal
 <br>Start the OVA in VMWare, adjust network settings and exchange keys so manager can interact with portal.
 * Toolkit
-<br>On Window   tall api-connect toolkit using npm
+<br>On Windows install api-connect toolkit using npm
-* Loopbacl application
+* Loopback application
 <br>Install controller (WAS liberty) + IHS + member (nodeJS) and configure IHS Plugin

 # Steps for the lab